-One year later, the landscape has radically changed.
 Macron announced during his presidential campaign his intention to substantially reform the labor law code by using ordinances (drafted and adopted by the executive alone).
-After

-Labor Market Policy Score: 6 two months of intense consultations with the unions (but without negotiation), the ordinances were adopted and signed on 22 September 2017.
+After two months of intense consultations with the unions (but without negotiation), the ordinances were adopted and signed on 22 September 2017.
 The ordinances are characterized by multiple adjustments rather than the adoption of a brand new grand design.
 They introduce more flexibility, simplify rules, merge diverse internal bodies involving social partners at the company level, and give greater space to regulations at the company level compared to the sectoral level in order to allow more flexibility especially for small- and medium-sized companies.
-This highly controversial measure, fiercely opposed by some unions, has been seen as a test of Macron's ability to implement his huge reform agenda in spite of significant social obstacles.
-Another contested measure is the gradual reduction of state-financed jobs.
-The government argues that these jobs are costly and artificial, and fail to enable full integration into the labor market.
+This highly controversial measure, fiercely opposed by some trade unions, is already producing positive effects by lowering the number of legal cases related to the firing of employees (the law has fixed standard rates of financial compensation).
+The government has also launched immediate measures to improve the job qualifications of long-term unemployed and young people who left school without a diploma, a program involving €15 billion over five years.
+Furthermore, a reform of the job training system was adopted in 2018, which will upgrade apprenticeship schemes which suffer from a poor reputation.
+This reform has still to be implemented.